arya-zarei/PersonalProjects/self_driving_car/README.md

 - **road.js**: The JavaScript file containing the road structure, borders and display for the cars.
 - **sensor.js**: The JavaScript file containing the sensors of the car, its drawing and management.
 - **network.js**: The JavaScript file containing the neural network levels and feedForward functionality as well as its display.
-- **utils.js**: The JavaScript file containing the mathemtatical logic for the sensors and the reading of intersections and their distance.
+- **utils.js**: The JavaScript file containing the mathematical logic for the sensors and the reading of intersections and their distance.
 - **visualizer.js**: The JavaScript file containing the visualization for the neural network inputs, outputs, weights and biases.

 ## Screenshots